 We anticipate that our cash flows from operations, cash on hand and availability under the Revolving Credit Facility will be sufficient to fund our liquidity requirements.
-From time to time, we may incur additional indebtedness for working capital or other reasons.
+From time to time, we may incur additional indebtedness to manage our liquidity or for working capital or other reasons.
 We will manage our global cash balances by utilizing available cash management strategies.
 However, our ability to service our indebtedness and to fund our other liquidity requirements will depend on our ability to generate and access cash in the future.
-This is subject to general economic, financial, contractual, competitive, legislative, regulatory, and other factors, some of which are beyond our control, as well as the factors described in "Cautionary Note Regarding Forward-Looking Statements" in this Quarterly Report and the section entitled "Risk Factors" in our Annual Report.
+This is subject to general economic, financial, contractual, competitive, legislative, regulatory, and other factors, some of which are beyond our control, as well as our credit ratings and the factors described in "Cautionary Note Regarding Forward-Looking Statements" in this Quarterly Report and the section entitled "Risk Factors" in our Annual Report.
+Such factors, including reductions in our credit ratings, may impact our ability to borrow or raise capital on terms satisfactory to us or at all.